gnarlyquack/dr-strangetest/README.txt

 own loader.

 The test loader is called with one argument: the name of the test case to instantiate.
-The test loader should return an instance of the test case; if anything else is returned, the test case is skipped.
+The test loader should return an instance of the test case, otherwise an error is reported and the test case is skipped.

 Here's a simple example: